-Chicago is one of two Cities where you may choose to Start a Route 66 Road Trip.
-The other being Santa Monica L.A with Chicago being our natural choice.
+Chicago is one of two cities where you may choose to Start a Route 66 Road Trip.
+The other is Santa Monica L.With Chicago being our natural choice.
 In this case, you are going to need transportation.
-But even in this instance, or with any other road trip starting in Chicago we still Fly in, explore the city for a few days and when ready to kick off the Trip, head back to the airport and pick up the hire car.
+But even in this instance, or with any other road trip starting in Chicago we still Fly-in, explore the city for a few days, and when ready to kick off the Trip, head back to the airport and pick up the hire car.
 There really is just no sensible reason to have a car for your time in Chicago!

-The parking rates vary by area but hover between $4 and $7 for one hour, and they run all day and night, seven days a week.
-Moreover, during rush hour, many metered spots are off limits for parking, and there is no leniency paid to the poor fellow who does not read the signs carefully, as cars are immediately towed, even as you watch.
+The parking rates vary by area but hover between $5 and $9 for one hour, and they run all day and night, seven days a week.
+Moreover, during rush hour, many metered spots are off-limits for parking, and there is no leniency paid to the poor fellow who does not read the signs carefully, as cars are immediately towed, even as you watch.
 This is especially true in the area around Michigan Avenue.
-There are also warnings for snow plows during winter visits.
+There are also warnings for snowplows during winter visits.
 Therefore, read all parking signs and warnings with great caution.

 Furthermore, the neighborhoods around busy areas like those near Wrigley Field are often resident-only parking on the streets all day or after 6 p.m.
 There are warning signs everywhere in these neighborhoods, so look for them.

-In addition, there are also parking garages downtown, which run around $30 a day, but on the outskirts, you can find all-day parking for as low as $15.
+In addition, there are also parking garages downtown, which run to around $35 a day, but on the outskirts, you can find all-day parking for as low as $20.
 Check out Park Whiz at parkwhiz.com to find all the parking options in the area in which you plan to visit, by simply typing in the address before you leave for your destination.